ipfs-search/blog/_posts/2022-09-11-Anatomy-of-a-search-engine.markdown

 ---
 > 📢 So how does ipfs-search.com do content discovery
-> —how do we know what's on IPFS?
+> how do we know what's on IPFS?
 ---

 For the network, we’re just a bunch of nodes, we listen to other nodes announcing what’s available.
 When we hear the message saying “I have this file, you can download it from me” a small signal passes through our network, and our crawler (the infrastructure that extracts metadata) gets the file and indexes it.